Sportfishing by Boat in US and Mexico

 Crew Documentation Required:

-FMM Electronic Receipt – Each foreign visitor traveling by boat in Mexican waters is required to carry an FMM Entry Permit Receipt, along with a valid Passport Book or Passport Card (at minimum a Passport Card is allowed when the
+FMM Electronic Receipt – Each foreign visitor traveling by boat in Mexican waters is required to carry an FMM Entry Permit Receipt, along with a valid Passport Book or Passport Card (at minimum a Passport Card is allowed when the individual makes NO land entry into Mexico); documents must be valid for the duration of travel in Mexican waters.
+(For more on FMM see page 18).

 Notarized Permission Letter – An original, notarized letter signed by both parents that allows permission for children who are minors to be aboard if they are not accompanied by both of their parents.
-Vessel Crew List – Documentation of completed spreadsheet as required by INM with information of the vessel and its passengers/crew (read page 4, Step Two on immigration requirements in the 2023 AMMT Visitors’ Brochure.)

-Vessel Documentation Required:
+Vessel Documentation Required

 Current Vessel Registry – Every US vessel entering Mexico must carry its ORIGINAL, current copy of vessel registry that proves ownership (i.e. valid USCG Certificate of Documentation or valid State Registration).
-Foreign flag vessels
+Foreign flag vessels from Canada, Australia, United Kingdom, British Virgin Islands, Cayman Islands, Republic of Marshall Islands, Japan, etc., are each required to carry a current Certificate of Registry from their Country of Origin.

 Authorization Letter of Representation – All vessels registered under a Corporation or LLC, or whenever the legal owner is not on board, are required to have an original notarized-letter onboard authorizing the Master or Representative aboard to operate the vessel.

 Proof of Competency – Boat Captain or Master must present proof of competency for recreational boaters.
-(Examples: Captain’s License, State Boating Card or International Certificate for Operators of Pleasure Craft (ICC).

-TIP for Vessel – All vessels larger than 4.5m (15ft) are required to have a valid Temporary Import Permit (TIP) when in Mexico.
-The ORIGINAL TIP must ALWAYS be on board the vessel.
-(For more on TIP see page 26).
+TIP for Vessel – All vessels larger than 4.5m (15ft) are required to have a valid Temporary Import Permit (TIP)

-Insurance – All vessels in Mexican waters are required to show proof of valid Liability Insurance.
 CHECK YOUR POLICY to make sure your vessel is covered in the areas you will be cruising and visiting.

 Scroll to Top